 A very important factor when working remotely is file management.
 Especially when you work together with others you need to find a way to store your data so that others can see, edit and create it as well.
 Thankfully, there are several ways to take care of this issue.

-Quip is a way of file sharing that addresses one of the weaknesses of Google Docs.
-It allows teams to collaborate, which means discuss documents, spreadsheets and task lists.
-You can leave comments, accepts and reject versions.
+Quip is another way of file sharing similar to Google Docs.
+It allows teams to collaborate, which means discussing documents, spreadsheets, and task lists.
+You can leave comments, and accept and reject versions.